Menditect/documentation/docs/datavariation.md

 An included Attribute or Assert is referred to in the MTA Documentation as a [Datavariation Item Row](datavariation-item-row).

 For each [Datavariation Column](datavariation-column), a Test Suite Run or Test Case Run will be created.
-The order in which they are executed is represented by a number shown in the header.
 If there is a Test Case with Test Case datavariation and another Test Case with Test Suite datavariation in the same Test Suite, this will have a multiplier-effect.

 It is also possible to execute one single Datavariation Column.